 Causes of Ocean Pollution

-The majority of the waste we produce on land eventually reaches the oceans, whether intentional or not — and there are various ways by which this happens.
+The majority of the waste we produce on land eventually reaches the oceans, whether intentionally or not — and there are various ways by which this happens.
+For example:

 - Ocean mining